OWASP/wrongsecrets/gcp/README.md

 ### GKE ingres for shared deployment

 By default the deployment uses a nodePort tunneled to localhost.
-For a larger audiance deployment the wrongsecrets app can deployed with a GKE ingress, run `k8s-vault-gcp-ingress-start.sh`
+For a larger audience deployment the wrongsecrets app can deployed with a GKE ingress, run `k8s-vault-gcp-ingress-start.sh`
 Please note that the GKE ingress can take a few minues to deploy and is publicly available.
 A connection URL will be returned once the ingress is available.
 Note that, after the connection URL is returned, a first lookup might still take a minute, after which it is much faster.

 Your GKE cluster should be visible in [EU-West4](https://console.cloud.google.com/kubernetes?referrer=search&project=wrongsecrets) by default.
 Want a different region?
 You can modify `terraform.tfvars` or input it directly using the `region` variable in plan/apply.